 Hole’s debut LP Pretty On The Inside, was hard work – and melody certainly took a beating on the album.
 In contrast, Live Through This (1994) was a shout-along sensation.

 Many of the songs on the album were composed in the Courtney/Cobain cocoon – hence lines like “I don’t do the dishes, I throw them in the crib” – that led to charges that Kurt wrote the songs.

 Courtney conceded in Q magazine that “Kurt’s vocals are on every track practically, but they’re buried.
 He just came to show me some harmonies, then it was, well, keep some of mine”.

 Mythology also weighs heavily on Live Through This.
 It is dedicated to Joe Cole, a friend killed on the way home from a Hole show in the company of Henry Rollins.

-Its release fell between the deaths of Cobain and bassist Kristen Pfaff (pictured at left).
-And its lost final cut, Rock Star – replaced on the album but not the credits by a track called Olympia – sneers “How’d you like to be in Nirvana?
+Its release fell between the suicide of Cobain and the death from a drug overdose of bassist Kristen Pfaff (pictured).
+And its lost final cut, Rock Star – replaced on the album but not the credits by a track called Olympia – sneers, “How’d you like to be in Nirvana?
 I think you’d rather die.”